 Yes.
-Presuming government agencies meet the applicable eligibility criteria and execute a Joinder Agreement, such agencies or entities (such as NIH) may participate in the Agreement and rely on the IRB of another Participating Institution for review of research in which the agency is engaged or provide IRB review to other Participating Institutions through the agency’s IRB(s).
+Presuming government agencies meet the applicable eligibility criteria and execute a Joinder Agreement, such agencies or entities may participate in the Agreement and rely on the IRB of another Participating Institution for review of research in which the agency is engaged or provide IRB review to other Participating Institutions through the agency’s IRB(s).

 Articles in this section